Goldenhub/fullstackopen-part4/README.md

 - Run `npm install`
 - Run `npm run dev` to start the server with nodemon
 - Run `npm start` to start the server without nodemon
-- Use a Postman or any Rest Client to test the endpoints
+- Use Postman or any Rest Client to test the endpoints

 - ```javascript
   // GET all blogs